kevboutin/crudApp/README.md

 | api/items/:id | POST      | JSON string | Updates existing item |
 | api/items/:id | DELETE    | empty       | Deletes existing item |

+Try using your browser to view the API functionality.
+Use http://crudapp.weprovideit.com/api/items/1 to view a single item and http://crudapp.weprovideit.com/api/items to view all items.

 ### Directory Structure
 Let’s start with the following directory structure for our AngularJS app: